 - Multi-tool and window breaker

-And on longer trips ensure you have bottles of water, some snacks and a blanket or warm coat for all occupants of the car in case you do breakdown.
+And on longer trips ensure you have bottles of water, some snacks and a blanket or warm coat for all occupants of the car in case you do have an unexpected breakdown.

 The last step in your protection is giving your car quality, reliable cover.
 Get car insurance with Aviva today..

-With plenty of driving in winter conditions ahead for the next few months, be sure to check our article about how to survive an unexpected breakdown.
+With plenty of driving in winter conditions ahead for the next few months, be sure to check our driving blogs for more tips and tricks for drivers in Ireland.